MM Admissions Criteria

 Applicants for the major in composition, or the composition option in church music must submit a portfolio of recently completed compositions.
 All applicants should contact Dr. McAllister prior to submiting a portfolio.

-An example of a recent paper is requested of applicants who intend to pursue an emphasis in music history and literature, church music, or music theory.
-Applicants in music history and literature must also possess intermediate proficiency in German or French (See Graduate School Language Requirement).
+Applicants in musicology must also possess intermediate proficiency in German or French (See Graduate School Language Requirement).

 Applicants in collaborative piano must demonstrate diction proficiency in two of the following languages: French, German, and Italian.